PetropoulakisPanagiotis/nearest-neighbor-search/README.md

 ```

 # How It Works
 * Lsh: Each model stores the data points in L hash tables.
-Every new query is hashed and is <br />  compared with the data of one specific bucket
+Every new query is hashed and is <br />  compared with the data of one specific bucket.
 * Hypercube: Each model stores the data points in a hypercube structure(vector).
 Every new query is hashed and is <br /> compared with the data of one or more(neighbor vertices) vertices.

 ## Hash functions: Lsh Euclidean